 5. Failing to Check References

-“Trust, but verify,” Ronald Reagan noted–and with good reason.
-All too often, healthcare practices will trust the claims made by healthcare marketing companies without taking the time to verify them.
+“Trust, but verify,” Ronald Reagan often said–and with good reason.
+Too often, healthcare practices will trust the claims made by healthcare marketing companies without verifying them.

 Look at reviews, both those posted on the website and those you can find online.
 Review case studies.
-The best healthcare marketing firms will have those clearly posted where you can review their real-world results and see what impact they might be able to offer your practice.
-They will also offer you access to clients that are willing to talk to you and who can shed light on your working style and cultural fit so you can determine whether you have really chosen the right digital marketing company for your needs.
+The best healthcare marketing firms will have those readily posted on their site.
+They will also offer access to clients willing to talk to you so you can determine if they are the right digital marketing company for you.